EathernetEngineering/os-dev-project/README.md

 Compiling and Runing
 ----
-To compile simply type:
+To compile run:
 ```bash
 $ make all
 ```
-To run using QEMU, type:
+To run using QEMU, run:
 ```bash
 $ make run
 ```
-To debug using GDB and QEMU, type:
+To debug using GDB and QEMU,run:
 ```bash
 $ make debug
 ```